Friday, August 18, 2023

 The VMI Parents Council hosts a social for parents and matriculants to be able to meet and greet with other families, current members of the Parents Council, and VMI staff.
 Enjoy light refreshments while you chat with and ask questions to seasoned members of our VMI community.
 Summer/Business Casual attire for the event.

-Bring a blanket to sit on the field to catch D2: The Mighty Ducks on the new scoreboard.
-This is open to the entire community, as well as matriculants and their families arriving in Lexington.
-More details are available on the VMI events calendar.
+Wrap up summer with a free movie night in Foster Stadium!
+Bring a blanket to sit on the field to catch "Little Giants" on the Keydets scoreboard.
+This event is open to the entire community, as well as matriculants and their families arriving in Lexington.

 Entering VMI Post via Jordan's Point entrance, you will be directed to park your vehicle on the parade ground by our VMI staff.
 Leave your luggage within the vehicle for now.